Nora Creina, South Australia

-The 2016 Australian census which was conducted in August 2016 reports that Nora Creina shared a population of 36 people with the portion of the locality of Bray located within the Wattle Range Council.
+The 2016 Australian census which was conducted in August 2016 reported that Nora Creina shared a population of 36 people with the portion of the locality of Bray located within the Wattle Range Council.

 Nora Creina is located within the federal Division of Barker, the state electoral district of MacKillop and the local government areas of the District Council of Robe and the Wattle Range Council.